ccheng11/BBK_Dashboard/CPCP/Reading.md

 Beraja, Martin and Andrew Kao, David Yang, and Noam Yuchtman.
 2023.
 "AI-tocracy." *Quarterly Journal of Economics 138*(3): 1349-1402.

-Cai, Yongshun.
-2008.
-"Power Structure and Regime Resilience: Contentious Politics in China." *British Journal of Political Science 38*(3): 411-432.

 Fu, Diana.
 2018. *Mobilizing Without the Masses: Control and Contention in China*.
 New York: Cambridge University Press.

 King, Gary, Jennifer Pan, and Margaret E. Roberts.
 2013.
 "How Censorship in China Allows Government Criticism but Silences Collective Expression." *American Political Science Review 107*(2): 326-343.

 Mattingly, Daniel C. 2019. *The Art of Political Control in China*.
 New York, NY: Cambridge University Press.

+Ong, Lynette H. 2018.
+"Thugs and Outsourcing of State Repression in China." *China Journal 80*: 94-110.

 ## Week 7: Co-optation and representation